Bayern held by Freiburg at home, Dortmund wins in Bundesliga

 Germany striker Serge Gnabry finally broke the deadlock with 10 minutes remaining, beating Alexander Schwolow at his near post to set off celebrations among Bayern's coaching staff.

-They were cut short, however, when Christian Guenter crossed for Hoeler to score in the 89th minute.
+They were cut short, however, when Christian Guenter crossed for striker Lucas Hoeler to equalize on 1-1 in the 89th minute.

+Despite unconvincing performances, Bayern had been looking for a fifth straight win in all competitions after getting over a slump of four games with none.

+"You could see that we never shined in the past weeks.
+Then you can't play with ease, that's clear," Bayern captain Manuel Neuer acknowledged.
+"But we still had times in the game in which we played really well.
+The question is, why don't we keep doing that?"

 DORTMUND DEFENDS